Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: Related Works

 Some methods straddle the line between single-policy and multi-policy \morl by seeking a single preference-conditioned policy that can maximise the weighted sum of expected returns (\cref{eqn:weighted_expected_returns}) for any given preference \cite{parisi2016multi, dynamicweights, generalised-morl, scalingparetodecisions}.
 This approach offers advantages such as reduced storage costs and rapid adaptability \cite{dynamicweights}.
 However, while having preference-conditioned policy approaches might be cheaper and more flexible, these methods have been observed to achieve worse performance on the objective functions for any given preference than having specialised policies \cite{prediction_guided_morl}.

 Our work combines elements of both preference-conditioned and multi-policy approaches.
-Our actor-critic networks are preference-conditioned.
-However, within each cell of the \mapelites grid, we adopt a multi-policy approach.
-While storing many policies in each cell is more costly in terms of memory, relying solely on a single preference-conditioned policy in each grid cell would not offer a straightforward means to assess whether a new solution is superior or not.
-One possible strategy would be to evaluate each policy on a predefined set of preferences, and replace the policy in the grid if it achieves higher values on those preferences.
-However, this would require multiple costly evaluations so this approach is not practical.
+Our actor-critic networks are preference-conditioned and are separate from the \mapelites grid.
+Hence this preference-conditioned actor can be seen as a generalist policy.
+However, within each cell of the \mapelites grid, we store specialised, non-conditioned policies hence taking a multi-policy approach.
 To the best of our knowledge, there is no prior research in multi-objective reinforcement learning (\morl) that actively seeks to diversify behaviours in this manner.